 Councils have a responsibility for the efficient management of public records.
-They must ensure that all mayors, councillors and council employees (including contractors and volunteers) fulfil their recordkeeping obligations under the PR Act, LG Act or the COBA.
+CEOs and council employees (including contractors and volunteers) must fulfil their recordkeeping obligations under the PR Act and any other relevant legislation such as the LG Act or the COBA.

-To assist council employees, mayors and councillors in meeting their statutory recordkeeping obligations, council recordkeeping policies and procedures should outline expectations for the capture and management of public records.
-Recordkeeping policies and procedures should:
+To assist council CEOs and employees in meeting their statutory recordkeeping obligations, council recordkeeping policies and procedures should outline expectations for the capture and management of public records.
+Recordkeeping policies and procedures

-- outline the recordkeeping roles and responsibilities of the CEO, council employees, contractors, mayors and councillors - define council-specific recordkeeping requirements - specify the use of council-approved technologies and applications that meet security and recordkeeping requirements - define a public record and provide advice on how to identify one - identify how public records will be captured and managed appropriately, including: - responsibility for the capture of emails - management of public records in social media or messaging applications - use of private accounts and how and when public records are captured - protocols for records contained on councilissued mobile devices (e.g. through device management software or routine physical download from devices) - outline when public records can be disposed of and under what circumstances, including authorisation, disposal methods and documentation.
+- outline the recordkeeping roles and responsibilities of the CEO, council employees, contractors, mayors and councillors - define council-specific recordkeeping requirements - specify the use of council-approved technologies and applications that meet security and recordkeeping requirements - define public records and provide advice on how to identify them - identify how public records will be captured and managed appropriately, including: - responsibility for the capture of emails - management of public records in social media or messaging applications - use of private accounts and how and when public records are captured - protocols for records contained on councilissued mobile devices (e.g. through device management software or routine physical download from devices) - outline when public records can be disposed of and under what circumstances, including authorisation, disposal methods and documentation.

-Mayors and councillors should consult with the CEO (or delegate) of their Council to determine how public records in their possession or control will be managed.
+Mayors and councillors should consult with the CEO (or authorised delegate) of their Council to determine how public records in their possession or control will be managed.

-The deliberate use of unapproved technology and platforms by council employees, mayors or councillors would be a breach of council policies.
+The deliberate use of unapproved technology and platforms would be a breach of council policies.

-- For mayors and councillors this may result in a complaint to the Office of the Independent Assessor (OIA) and would be inappropriate conduct within the meaning of the LG Act. - More serious cases may also be misconduct within the meaning of the LG Act on the basis that it is a breach of the trust placed in a councillor, and disciplinary action may be commenced in the Councillor Conduct Tribunal.
+- → For mayors and councillors this may result in a complaint to the Office of the Independent Assessor (OIA) and would be a conduct breach within the meaning of the LG Act. - → More serious cases may also be misconduct within the meaning of the LG Act on the basis that it is a breach of the trust placed in a councillor, and disciplinary action may be commenced in the Councillor Conduct Tribunal.